Fossil Hunter: Musings of The Watcher

 Also complementing the main plot are the "Musings of the Watcher", interspersed through the book and told in flashback from the first person perspective of a god-like entity whose consciousness has survived from the previous cycle of creation in which life was more abundant.

-Among the many creatures spread from the crucible throughout the universe by the Watcher, a sentient Opabinia based species called the Jijaki becomes the first to worship him.
-When the Jijaki develop blue ships, the Watcher instructs them to seed a gas giant's moon with dinosaur life while he sends a meteorite towards the crucible.
+Among the many creatures spread from the crucible throughout the universe by the Watcher, a sapient Opabinia-derived species called the Jijaki becomes the first to worship him.
+When the Jijaki develop blue ramscoop ships, the Watcher creates hydrogen-dense dark matter pathways for them to travel on.
+He instructs them to terraform a gas giant's moon and seed it with dinosaur life while he sends a meteorite towards the crucible to give mammals a chance to evolve into intelligent life forms.

 In order to nudge the evolution of the dinosaurs towards intelligence, The Watcher restores five ancestral digits which are buried in the junk DNA of Nanotyrannus.
 These dinosaurs evolve into Quintaglios, while nuclear war wipes out the Jijaki species upon whom the Watcher has come to rely.
 He becomes a passive observer who can only hope the Quintaglios figure out their perilous situation before it's too late.